What Makes You a Landlord in Ireland?

 What Rights Do Landlords Have in Ireland?

-A landlord also has the right to know about any repairs that need to be done in the property.
+• Know About Any Repairs Necessary: A landlord also has the right to know about any repairs that need to be done in the property.
 The tenant also needs to grant reasonable access to the property to make sure the repairs are done.
-The landlord also has the right to carry out routine inspections.

-A landlord also has the right to refuse subletting in the tenancy agreement.
-This also means a landlord has the right to know who’s living at the property in the day to day.
+• Allow Subletting and Know Who Lives in the Property: A landlord also has the right to refuse subletting in the tenancy agreement.
+This also means a landlord has the right to know who's living at the property.

-Even though the property is yours, you do not have the right to enter your tenant’s home without giving proper notice (at least 24 hours) or without their permission.
+• Enter the Property without Notice or Permission: Even though the property is yours, you do not have the right to enter your tenant's home without giving proper notice (at least 24 hours) or without their permission.

-Though you are free to set the rent price, there are limitations on how much you can charge to tenants.
-You are not allowed to charge more than the market rate.
+• Ask for More Than the Market Price: Though you are free to set the rent price, there are limitations on how much you can charge to tenants.

 What Obligations Do Landlords Have in Ireland?

-You need to make your tenancy registered every year with the Residential Tenancies Board (RTB).
+1. Register the Tenancy: You need to make your tenancy registered every year with the Residential Tenancies Board (RTB).
 You will also need to let the RTB know about any updates at the property including occupancy and rent changes.

-You need to make sure the property meets certain minimum standards for it to be habitable and also maintain everything in good working order.
-This also includes requirements for the upkeep of the structure and interior of the property.
-You must pay for repairs that are due to the maintenance of the property.
+2. Repairs and Maintaining the Property: You need to make sure the property meets certain minimum standards for it to be habitable and also maintain everything in good working order.
+Consider creating a thorough inventory to document the property's condition.

-You need to make sure your tenant has a rent book to detail the tenancy and the payments that have been made.
-If you don’t provide a rent book your tenant can make a complaint against you.
+3. Provide a Rent Book: You need to make sure your tenant has a rent book to detail the tenancy and the payments that have been made.

-You need to make sure your tenant knows how to contact you if they have an emergency.
-You should usually provide your contact details in the tenancy agreement but you should make sure they know how to get in touch with you.
+4. Make Sure Your Tenants Have Your Contact Details: You need to make sure your tenant knows how to contact you if they have an emergency.

 How Much Deposit Can I Ask For?